md8n/GCodeClean/README.md

 GCodeClean is organised into 3 projects:
 1. GCodeClean - A library that contains most of the code
-2. GCodeCleanCLI - An executable to call the above library - this also handles the command line arguments and does the actual file handling
+2. CLI - An executable to call the above library - this also handles the command line arguments and does the actual file handling
 3. CodeClean.Test - A test suite - which will be 'grown' over time.

 ## What's Special about GCodeClean?